Copywriting

 Echoing a user prompt and answering it is as easy as that.

 You know those boring little FAQ sections everyone hides at the bottom of the page?
 They’re actually one of the most effective ways to get picked up by generative engines.
+AI search tools can handle follow-up questions, making FAQs even more valuable.

 Why?